IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Our codebase provides little helpers to ease dealing with state during tests.
 Some tests might need to change something which should be restored after the test ran.

-For unit tests, the most interesting part is to set a JVM setting just for the current test.
+For unit tests, the most interesting part is to set a JVM setting just for the current test or a whole test class.
-Please use the ``@JvmSetting(key = JvmSettings.XXX, value = "")`` annotation on a test method or
+(Which might be an inner class, too!).
+Please make use of the ``@JvmSetting(key = JvmSettings.XXX, value = "")`` annotation and also make sure to annotate the test class with ``@LocalJvmSettings``.
-a test class to set and clear the property automatically.

-Inspired by JUnit's ``@MethodSource`` annotation, you may use ``@JvmSetting(key = JvmSettings.XXX, method = "zzz")`` to reference a method located in the same test class by name (i. e. ``private static String zzz() {}``) to allow retrieving dynamic data instead of String constants only.
+Inspired by JUnit's ``@MethodSource`` annotation, you may use ``@JvmSetting(key = JvmSettings.XXX, method = "zzz")`` to reference a static method located in the same test class by name (i. e. ``private static String zzz() {}``) to allow retrieving dynamic data instead of String constants only.
 (Note the requirement for a *static* method!)

+If you want to delete a setting, simply provide a ``null`` value.
+This can be used to override a class-wide setting or some other default that is present for some reason.

 To set arbitrary system properties for the current test, a similar extension ``@SystemProperty(key = "", value = "")`` has been added.
 (Note: it does not support method references.)

 Both extensions will ensure the global state of system properties is non-interfering for test executions.
 Tests using these extensions will be executed in serial.

+This settings helper may be extended at a later time to manipulate settings in a remote instance during integration or end-to-end testing.
+Stay tuned!

 Observing Changes to Code Coverage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^